codefellows/seattle-java-401d1/class-15-serving-uploaded-files-with-auth/LAB-spotify-lite.md

 * [MDN: The Embed Audio Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio)
 * [Free Music Public Domain](http://www.freemusicpublicdomain.com/)

+**You MUST deploy** this lab to Heroku! (but note: Heroku has an "ephemeral" filesystem so any files you upload will eventually disappear.
+They may stay there for a moment, but when Heroku shuts down your instances and cycles servers every 24 hours your files will definitely be deleted.)

 Create a web interface like Spotify allowing users to access MP3 files they've uploaded.
 Protect other users from accessing MP3 files with user authentication and authorization.